jianglanshui/osgAndroidExamples/README.md

 Shader code use gl_ binding automatically converted by OSG (lazy mode) and default binding (osg_Vertex for binding vertex array).

-**OsgDisplayGeometry2**: basic osg geometry rendering. same as OsgDisplayGeometry without using automatic conversion: you need to use and declare osg_ variable in your shaders and use default attrib binding (e.g. osg_Vertex automatically binds to a vertex array declaration).
+**OsgDisplayGeometry2**: basic osg geometry rendering. same as OsgDisplayGeometry without using automatic conversion: you need to use and declare osg_ variable in your shaders and use default attribute binding (e.g. osg_Vertex automatically binds to a vertex array declaration).

-**OsgDisplayGeometry3**: basic osg geometry rendering. same as OsgDisplayGeometry2 without using automatic conversion and default binding: you need to do the binding yourself between shader attributes and your arrays.
+**OsgDisplayGeometry3**: basic osg geometry rendering. same as OsgDisplayGeometry2 without using automatic conversion and default binding: you can to do the binding yourself between shader attributes and your arrays (e.g. vertex array to MyOsg_Vertex).

 **OsgDisplayGeometryColor**: basic osg geometry rendering with color.
 Same as OsgDisplayGeometry using a uniform for the color.